By Research Group A-Z By Theme Media Contacts

 To access the full text of this article and many other benefits, become a RUSI member.

-Beatrice Heuser holds the Chair in International Relations at the University of Reading.
+Beatrice Heuser holds the Chair in International Relations at the University of Glasgow.
 She has degrees from the Universities of... read more

 As the UK leaves the European Union on 31 January, RUSI experts look ahead to the defence and security implications.

 European states are modernising their reserve forces to counter emerging threats and companies will play a key role in this civil-military effort.

 This paper shows that e-commerce continues to be exploited by criminal actors.
 Regulators and governments can do more to prevent this.